endofthepain/graft-white-paper/graft-white-paper-1.01/graft-white-paper-1.01.md

 ## Customer Support, Dispute Resolution, and Payment Insurance
 One of the main showstoppers of cryptocurrency adoption by mainstream consumers and merchants is the lack of the authority and the business owners who could help answer questions and resolve technical and business issues.
 Also, it is impossible to “fix” a wrong cryptocurrency transaction in case of human error, fraudulent activity, or technical glitch.
 Obviously, all these issues are caused and justified by decentralized, anonymous,  and independent nature of crypto payments.
 However, the good reasons do not help resolve the problems.
 The open source community resolved those problems by introducing an optional customer support for free open source products.
 Linux OS supported by Redhat and MySQL database supported by Oracle are just two successful examples of providing commercial-level support to free open source products.

 In order to facilitate adoption of Graft payment, Graft Foundation provides free customer support and dispute resolution services to Graft account holders.
 Merchants with high transaction volume can get 24/7 real time support and dispute resolution assistance.
-Graft Foundation or/and service brokers will insure payments up to equivalent of USD $100 and compensate customers or merchants for their lost of funds due to fraud or technical issues.
+Graft Foundation or/and service brokers may insure payments up to equivalent of USD $100 and compensate customers or merchants for their lost of funds due to fraud or technical issues.

 # Privacy
 Oftentimes, there is a wrong perception of the need for privacy.
 In reality, majority of legitimate buyers don’t mind to disclose their identity to the merchant, especially, if they benefit from such disclosure, or such disclosure is necessary to process transaction.
 In the same way, the buyers want to make sure that the merchant they send payment to is the right person or organization and not just their impersonator.
 What neither merchant nor buyer want is anyone else’s ability to recognize their identities and see all the details of their transactions by scanning the publicly accessible blockchain.